pattonsgirl/CEG2350/docs/Topics/GitHubClassroom/GitHubSetup.md

 - Create / have a GitHub account
   - [Sign up](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
+- Create your repo via Pilot link
+  - Go to the Pilot page for this course, go to Content, then Labs.
+  - There is a link labeled: "Create GitHub Classroom repo"
+  - Click the link, then follow the instructions in [Create the Repo](#create-the-repo)
 - Have `git` installed on the system you are working with
   - [`git` download page](https://git-scm.com/downloads)
   - With `winget` package manager for Windows: `winget install --id Git.Git -e`
   - With `apt` package manager for Linux: `sudo apt install git`
-- Create your repo via Pilot link
-  - Go to the Pilot page for this course, go to Content, then Labs.
-  - There is a link labeled: "Create GitHub Classroom repo"
-  - Click the link, then follow the instruction in [Setup](#Setup)

 ## Create the Repo